despair86/lokinet-builder/README-windows.md

+# lokinet builder for windows

-## Building on Windows (mingw-w64 native, or wow64/linux/unix cross-compiler)
+## Building for Windows (mingw-w64 native, or wow64/linux/unix cross-compiler)

     #i686 or x86_64
     #if cross-compiling from anywhere other than wow64, export CC and CXX to